mjhea0/node-twitter-sentiment/part2.md

 });
 ```

-We pass in the `choices` array, the `getAndScoreTweets()` function (which handles the calculating of sentiment), then the results are serialized and sent back to the client.
-Async suspends the `getAndScoreTweets()` function until it's done running.
+We pass in the `choices` array, the `getAndScoreTweets()` function (which handles the calculating of sentiment), then the results are serialized and sent back to the client. `async.map()` suspends the `getAndScoreTweets()` function until it's done running.
 Thus, the results are not sent back to the client until Sentiment is done.

+Further, `async.map()` allows you to do a long delay operation on each array element because of the fact that the mapped function must call "callback" - which happens in the `getInfo()` function.

 Simple, right?